jstrzempko/IDCE30274_Final-Project_PyQGIS/README.md

 ### PyQGIS

-The QGIS user interface is very similar to that of ArcMap.
+Once you have opened QGIS, explore the menu and buttons.
+The user interface is very similar to that of ArcMap.
+If you would like to get familiar with the software and explore its capabilities, I suggest following along with [another tutorial](https://www.youtube.com/watch?v=kCnNWyl9qSE&vl=en).
+Open the Python Console by either clicking the toolbar button, as is shown in the screenshot below, or by going to Plugins > Python Console in the top ribbon.

 ![](images/qgis_pythonconsole.PNG)

-work with the data (in qgis in the python console)